-This course will introduce students to professional, ethical and legal issues that affect the practice of counseling.
-Ethical decision-making, understanding and applying ethical codes and laws, and opportunities to develop critical thinking skills will be emphasized and practiced throughout the course.
-Course will include lecture, experiential activities, discussion, role-plays, and group work.
-PED competency F; CORE competency C.5; CACREP competency K.1.
+This course introduces students to professional, ethical and legal issues that affect the practice of counseling.
+Ethical decision making, understanding and applying ethical codes and laws, and opportunities to develop critical thinking skills will be emphasized and practiced throughout the course.
+Course will Graduate Catalog 103 include lecture, experiential activities, discussion, role plays, and group work.